koyahatataku/2d-cutting-stock-problem/README.md

 ## USAGE
 You need to do below in advance:

-- install ECLiPSe CLP(http://www.eclipseclp.org/) into your server/pc
+- Install ECLiPSe CLP(http://www.eclipseclp.org/) into your server/pc

-- set its executable program path into the PATH environment variable.
+- Set its executable program path into the PATH environment variable.

-then copy cuttingstock2d.ecl into your environment and prepare your input csv file, and execute this command on your shell/command prompt:
+Then copy cuttingstock2d.ecl into your environment and prepare your input csv file, and execute this command on your shell/command prompt:

 - eclipse -f cuttingstock2d.ecl -e "solve_cutting_stock_2d(INPUT_CSV_PATH,OUTPUT_CSV_PATH)"

+After execution, output csv file will be generated.

-## input csv format(all numbers must be integers):
+## Input csv format(all numbers must be integers):

 1st line: container Width, container Height